 She cooked the pork until no longer pink…

 A couple of twisted branches of lemongrass were stirred into the curry…

 …and then Boom tossed in the heartier vegetables.

-In the last few minutes of cooking, Boom added the tender greens to the curry to cook them through.
+In the last few moments before the stew was done, Boom added the tender greens to the curry.

 The result: a wonderfully spicy pork curry with a dazzling variety of farm-fresh herbs and vegetables.

 Bwosai also served two kinds of rice: sticky and white.

 I had a serving of each, and finished every last bite.
 It didn’t escape me that this rice, along with all the other ingredients in our meal—were grown by Bwosai and her family.
 I was grateful for it all.